lignumsystem/lignum-tls/README.md

 You should see the `lignum-tls` binary in the lignum-tls directory.
 See the *CMakeLists.txt* file for details, for example to generate XCode project for debugging.

+## Documentation
+The software documentation is done with the Doxygen document generator.
+To extract information from the software and generate the HTML documentation type:

+	doxygen Doxyfile 2>error.txt
+	open DoxygenDoc/html/index.html

+The example is for macOS Terminal with `zsh` shell.
+The file *error.txt* contains errors found in parsing specially formatted software comments.